WELCOME TO DEMENTIA FRIENDLY BAILDON

 A dementia friendly screening of a classic film takes place at The Light cinema in Bradford, in the Science and Media museum, Bradford on the 2nd Thursday of every month, at midday.

-Go along to see Love me Tender on Thursday 13th February, and Whisky Galore on Thursday 12th March.
+Go along to see Whisky Galore on Thursday 12th March.

-On 9th October 2019 we hosted an afternoon tea for residents of Hillboro Nursing Home in Baildon.
+On 29th January 2020 we hosted an afternoon tea for residents of The Glen Nursing Home in Baildon.
 The lovely residents enjoyed doing crafts before having tea and home made cakes.
-Afterwards we were all entertained by Baildon Ukulele group and we enjoyed singing along and dancing the afternoon away.
+Afterwards we were all entertained by an original reel to reel film of Laurel and Hardy in "Wrong again".
+Then we played Musical Bingo, which the lovely Jenny won.
+Well done Jenny

 Saturday 18th May 2019